04.22.2020

 image1 (4)

-The Everett family didn’t set out to homeschool but have totally embraced the lifestyle.
+The Everett family didn’t set out to independent study but have totally embraced the lifestyle.
 Since both Ben, first grade, and Caroline (Caddie), kindergarten, have an immunodeficiency diagnosis, it is much safer for them to do school at home.
-These two iLEAD Exploration learners are thriving in their family’s learner-led homeschool.
+These two iLEAD Exploration learners are thriving in their family’s learner-led independent study.
 Ben and Caddie definitely embody this month’s school-wide learner outcome: curiosity.

 The questions and interests of the children drive instruction in the Everett household.
 One time Ben wondered how many cars on his street were white.
 He made an estimate and charted tally marks as he walked through the neighborhood, testing his hypothesis.
 Caddie collected shells at the beach and made a bar graph showing the different kinds of shells she found.
 These are a few examples of the way the Everett family facilitates self-initiated math in everyday life!